Skip to Content

 Making Reservations for Palo on the Disney Cruise Line

-On my most recent sailing on the Disney Magic, we weren’t able to get a brunch reservation at Palo before we left.
+On a recent sailing on the Disney Magic, we weren’t able to get a brunch reservation at Palo before we left.
 Once we were onboard, we went right away to the spot where they were taking reservations, and we were easily able to get our Palo brunch reservation.
-I wouldn’t count on that, however.

 Brunch at Palo on the Disney Cruise Line